nomemory/andreinc-site/_posts/2010-09-30-generic-data-structures-in-c.md

 In the above example the label is `HELLO`, and the associated data is `"Hello World Macro!"`.

-Before compile-time the preprocessor will replace the label with the associated code.
+Before the compile-time the preprocessor will replace the label with the associated code.
 If we compile and run the above code the output will be:

 ```
 Hello World Macro!